baranbbr/ps-tech-test/README.md

 ## Design decisions

--   `API > Enums > AchievementLevel.cs` - have a base value `None = 0` due to the default value of Enums in CSharp being 0 - hence we don't want a default valid value.
+-   `API > Models > Enums > AchievementLevel.cs` - have a base value `None = 0` due to the default value of Enums in CSharp being 0 - hence we don't want a default valid value.

+-   `API > Services > UsersService` - casting to float within the division to calculate average game achievement completion as the division will not always be integer.
+Then converting back to integer after multiplying by 100.

 ## Random Ideas